threatworx/twigs/README.rst

   --assetname ASSETNAME
                         A name/label to be assigned to the discovered asset --docker_bench_home DOCKER_BENCH_HOME
-                        Location of docker bench CLI
+                        Location of docker bench CLI.
+Defaults to /usr/share /docker-bench-security

 Mode: aws_cis
 $ twigs aws_cis --help